Scott Smith (Arizona politician)

 Scott Smith (born 1956) is an American businessman and politician, elected as the 38th mayor of Mesa, Arizona, on May 20, 2008.
 He took office on June 2, 2008 and served until April 16, 2014, when he resigned to run for Governor of Arizona in the Republican Primary.
 In 2013–14, he was president of the United States Conference of Mayors.
 He was previously president of both Great Western Homes and K. Hovnanian Homes.
 He has also worked in finance and as a business consultant.

 Early life and education

 Born in 1956, Smith spent his early childhood in Tucson, Arizona.
 In 1967, Smith moved with his family to Mesa, after his father assumed the role of superintendent of Mesa Public Schools.
 Smith was a star basketball player at Westwood High School and graduated in 1974.
-Smith is a Mormon and obtained his a B.S. degree in accounting in Brigham Young University Marriott School of Management in 1980.
+Smith is a member of the Church of Jesus Christ of Latter-day Saints. and obtained his a B.S. degree in accounting in Brigham Young University Marriott School of Management in 1980.

 Smith subsequently attended Arizona State University where he obtained an MBA in 1985.
 In 1996, Smith received his Juris Doctor degree from the Arizona State University College of Law.